lanbufan/Daily-Scientific-Citation-Tracker/README.md

 ## Contributing

-Plese feel free to email [me](f.lachapelle@alumni.ubc.ca) if you have any questions or if you are interested in contributing.
+Please feel free to email [me](f.lachapelle@alumni.ubc.ca) if you have any questions or if you are interested in contributing.

 ## Authors